SAP/fsm-shell/docs/events.md

   SHELL_EVENTS.Version1.SET_TITLE
   ```

-  Set title of the shell browser window to value provided in payload
+  Set title of the shell browser window to value provided in payload.
+  Previous title will be internally stored in the shell host application.

   - Request payload